A topic from the subject of Biochemistry in Chemistry.

 Significance:

-This experiment demonstrates the presence of vitamin C in fruits and vegetables.
+This experiment demonstrates the presence or absence of vitamin C in fruits and vegetables.
 Vitamin C is an essential nutrient that helps protect against scurvy and other diseases.
 It is also a powerful antioxidant that helps to neutralize free radicals in the body.

 Share on: